hannahnowxyz/wordboken/README.md

-much thanked be this helt sick appen, nå kan du også bli one of verdens beste prooomptingeniørs!
+takket  være          syke               du       bli     en  av                               er thanked be denne helt sick appen, nå kan you også blicome one of verdens beste prooomptingeniørs!
+           this  wholly    app   now can     also become       the world's             engineer !